-For the academic session of 2020/21 there were 2 formal actions taken in accordance with the above Regulations, listed in Appendix 2.
-There were a further 4 formal actions taken, where the cases were opened during 2019/20 but were not completed until 2020/21; these are also listed in Appendix 2.
+For the academic session of 2019/20 there were 4 formal actions taken in accordance with the above Regulations, listed in Appendix 2.

 The University's Regulations relating to Intellectual Property, Regulations on the Use of Computing Facilities and Regulations relating to the Library may also be of relevance.